 - Until 1971, the Indian rupee (INR) was used in Bangladesh, when taka banknotes were introduced.

-- 2011 saw a new series of taka banknotes released, each containing a watermark for security.
+- In 2011, a new series of taka banknotes was released, each containing a watermark for security.

-The taka exchange rate is set by the dealer banks and they change based on the current demand and supply.
+The taka exchange rate is set by the dealer banks, which buy and sell currency, and it changes based on the current demand and supply.
 The USD/BDT rates are based on inter-bank exchange rates in Dhaka.
 When exchanging between BDT and other currencies, the rates will be based on New York and Dhaka closing exchange rates.

-This will show you how takas measure up against your current country’s currency.
-Say you’ve settled into a new life in the United States—checking the exchange rate may show that 1 USD = 86.25 BDT.
+This will show you how the taka measures up against your current country’s currency.
+Say you’ve settled into a new life in the United States—checking the foreign exchange rate of dollar to taka may show that 1 USD = 93.45 BDT.

-This simply means that one US dollar equates to 86.25 taka at this precise moment in time.
-Exchange rates can and do fluctuate, so that making the same transfer at another point in time might get you 85 taka, or 89 taka–you get the idea.
+This simply means that 1 U.S. dollar equates to 93.45 taka at this moment in time.
+Exchange rates can and do fluctuate, so making the same transfer at another time might get you 90 taka or 95 taka per U.S. dollar.
 Factors that can influence the exchange rates include:

 - Interest rates